Voices: On Advice for New Professionals

 B: I’ve definitely worked with some very difficult people over the years, and it is something that I think you can never really be good at.
 It will always cause stress or anxiety, but you have to take it one day at a time.
 I had one coworker that was a gossip and liked to cause drama.
 I even found myself being the focus of that gossip at times, which really got to me.
 I tried to remember that it isn’t a reflection on me, but on her at the end of the day.
 I just tried to keep things as short and on topic as possible every time we had to interact.
 It was still extremely frustrating to watch every little thing that I said or did around her, but it was the only way for me to prevent any more drama at work.
 For the most part, this worked out well.
 It still doesn’t make difficult people any more enjoyable to work with though.

-how do you manage relationships (family, friend, romantic) while working full-time?
+how do you manage relationships (family, friend, romantic)

 L: Again, I am a big scheduler and I keep everything in my Google calendar.
 There are times when work consumes my entire life and for weeks and months at a time, but when it's a slow season at work, I make sure to plan friends and family time.
 I would also encourage planning small vacations with friends and family so it gives you something to look forward to when work gets crazy.

 G: When I was working, I made an effort to FaceTime with friends and family every day.
 Now that I travel, I still maintain this practice.
 I'll catch up with friends at least once a week, and I talk to family every day.
 In the age of technology, WhatsApp, Skype, and FaceTime make it easy to stay in touch.